 Sleep apnea can be a serious condition.
 When a person stops breathing, the heart works overtime to pump blood through the body to provide the oxygen that the body does not get during apnea episodes.
 This extra work can damage the heart and lead to high blood pressure and heart rhythm problems.

-Doctors may also recommend surgery to treat sleep apnea, especially in children with enlarged tonsils and adenoids.
+Besides prescribing the use of a CPAP machine, doctors may also recommend surgery to treat sleep apnea, especially in children with enlarged tonsils and adenoids.
 A doctor can remove these larger structures at the back of the throat to improve airflow.

 Sleep apnea is a condition that can affect a person’s quality of life and physical health.